 Debt consolidation is something that really took off following the start of the financial crisis in 2008.
 Prior to that time, the debt consolidation loan was something used only by a small number of consumers who found themselves over their heads in debt.
-But with the financial crisis came bigger debt problems caused by falling property values and a stagnant economy.
+But with the financial crisis came bigger debt problems.
+Problems caused by falling property values and a stagnant economy.
 Debt consolidation was a godsend to a lot of consumers.
+Consider what is best for you, as it may be a loan to help eases a financial burden or for debt consolidation.

-Should you consider a debt consolidation loan?
 Only you can answer that question in light of your current financial situation.
-It might be a good idea for you to seek some advice from a financial charity or a professional advisor if you think that consolidation is an option that could help you.
+It might be a good idea for you to seek some advice from a financial charity or a professional adviser if you think that consolidation is an option that could help you.

 In light of that, we will now give you three reasons why you should consider a debt consolidation loan.